tommakesmusic/Bethselamin/Pages/readme.md

 ToDo.razor is a page that adds some simple 'To Do' list functionality to the site as preparations for another project.

-WeatherData.razoer is a page that uses MetaWaether's api to display genuine weather data for a city, chose at random from a list of five.
+WeatherData.razoer is a page that uses MetaWeather's api to display genuine weather data for a city, chose at random from a list of five.